UniversalShading/spec/README.md

 * Shader caching will be provided with a library
 * Shader library will be supported
 * Lot of utilities, mixins, tools, documentations....... will be provided
+* Provide/Generate enough information about static samplers like Metal after compilation of USL to allow creating implicit root signature or implicit parameters of root signature for pipeline
 * ...

 ## Proposals